Resetting our Climate Ambition

 Community Audio Collage

-The city invites community members to imagine a more climate resilient Boulder – a city that’s taken bold climate action so that both human and natural communities stand strong in the face of climate change.
+The city invites community members to imagine a more climate-resilient Boulder – a city that’s taken bold climate action so that human and natural communities stand strong in the face of climate change.

 Add your voice to our community’s shared story of hope.

 Call 303-818-4678 and leave a voicemail sharing your vision for a climate-resilient Boulder.

 This project aims to inspire hope, creativity and courage in our community, and to capture the ongoing climate resilience conversation in Boulder.
 Your recording may be edited for use in our audio collage.
 Recordings will be accepted throughout the year.

 Listen to the first collage, Sounds of Hope.
 Read the text version.